alexAbela/maersk-vue-extension/README.md

 A collection of the extensions used by developers working with Vue in VS Code at Maersk.

-To make it easier for developers to install all the relevant extesions at once.
+To make it easier for developers to install all the relevant extensions at once.

 ## Extensions Include